 If you have not had gout before, you should have it confirmed by a doctor.

-It can be confirmed in hospital by using a needle to get some fluid out of the joint.
-You can also do blood tests to look at uric acid levels in your blood, although these can be normal during an attack so can be misleading.
+It can be confirmed in hospital by using a needle to get some fluid out of the joint, along with blood tests to look at uric acid levels although these can be normal during an attack and so can be misleading.
 Treatment is usually with strong anti-inflammatories and pain killers, and a few days of treatment usually gets on top of the symptoms.